Marcel88888/ToDoList/README.md

 * [Features](#features)

 ## General info
-Program made as a recruitment task
+Program made as a recruitment task for internship and to practice things about Flask which I learned on Python course

 Task description (unfortunately only in polish):
 ![Task description1](./img/task1.png)